-B. Benefit Eligibility
+1. Benefit Eligibility

-- Approved leave without pay shall not be considered a break in service.
-Except as provided for with regard to Pregnancy Disability Leave and Family and Medical Leave (FML) (See Sections G and H of this Article), an eligible employee on approved leave without pay may elect to continue Universitysponsored benefit plans for the period of the leave by remitting to the University the entire premium amount due for the period of approved leave.
-Regulations of the retirement systems determine the effects of leave without pay on retirement benefits. - 2.
-If an employee is on leave without pay for more than half of a calendar month, sick leave, vacation, and seniority credit do not accrue.
+a.
+For purposes of benefit eligibility, an approved leave without pay shall not be considered a break in service.
+Unless continuation of benefits is required by this Article or otherwise required by law, an eligible employee on approved leave without pay may elect to continue University-sponsored benefit plans (as determined by plan documents and regulations) for the period of the leave by remitting, in accordance with the provisions of the applicable plan(s), the entire premium amount due for the period of approved leave.
+Regulations of the retirement systems determine the effects of leave without pay on retirement benefits.